jbroerken/mrhcore/doc/source/A_Service_Handling/Event_Exchange.rst

 user application service to hand to matching platform services.

-mrhcore will also check if events are allowed to sent by the current application service based on the application permissions and more.
+mrhcore will also check if events are allowed to sent by the current application service based on the application permissions and event type.

-Each update is limited by both timeout and number of events. mrhcore keeps track of those limitations and updates the event exchange by those limits.
+Each update is limited by both timeout and number of events. mrhcore keeps track of those limitations with the service pools and updates the event exchange by those limits.

 .. warning::